rice-crc/voyages-api/README.md

+# APRIL 2023 REFACTOR NOTES:

+1. Dropping bezier package from Django until the below 2 issues are resolved:
+	1. https://github.com/dhermes/bezier/issues/276 (can't build it on my mac)
+	1. https://github.com/dhermes/bezier/issues/283 (problems using python beyond 3.9)
+	1. tried switching my flask app to alpine, but switched back
+		1. slow build
+		1. i don't think it's up to the math-heavy work i'm tasking it with
+1. Re-including:
+	1. Solr for a universal search -- but it requires a hacky setup currently
+1. Switched from MySQL to Postgres
+	1. Setting this up got a little funky.
+	1. I decided to define the connection settings in localsettings.py
+	1. And to put a postgres db init file in the pg_conf directory
+1. Next:
+	1. Rewrite the models
+		1. Above all, itineraries & geo data
+			1. This will break trans-atlantic imputation
+			1. But it will allow for incredibly flexible routes & mapping
+	1. Write custom serializers for PAST
+		1. Too much data being shipped right now

 # Voyages REST API 2022

 This is an attempt to rebuild the Voyages API with as few dependencies as possible in the latest versions of django and python